 “King Haku made me feel that as a Tongan, I can conquer the world,” explained Fale.
 “He was the first famous Tongan in my eyes and became the idol I aimed to become.”

-“I just remembered how huge he was,” recalled Fale.
-“Haku is the most feared wrestler in and out of the ring but he’s the most kind-hearted guy you’ll ever meet”.
+“I just remembered how huge he was,” recalled Fale after meeting Haku for the first time in 2014.
+“Haku is the most feared wrestler in and out of the ring but he’s the most kind-hearted guy you’ll ever meet.”

-In 2016, Haku visited New Zealand.
-During his stay, he gave an in-depth interview with an Auckland radio station; a key theme that resonated with Haku was his support for all the Pacific Islanders across the world.
-Haku was inspired by the multicultural society of New Zealand, in particular, the different Pacific cultures and Maori that co-exist.
-Haku expressed his passion for hospitality and is comforted knowing that Pacific communities exist beyond the Islands.
+In 2016, Haku visited New Zealand, during his stay, he gave an in-depth interview with an Auckland radio station.
+A key theme that resonated with Haku was his support for all Pacific Islanders across the world.
+Haku shared that he was inspired by NZ’s multicultural society, and he was especially pleased to see how well the different Pacific cultures existed as a community.
+Haku also expressed his passion for hospitality and was comforted knowing that Pacific communities exist beyond the Pacific.

-Former WCW star Sonny Siaki was a recipient of Haku’s hospitality and attested to Haku’s character.
+Former World Championship Wrestling (WCW) star Sonny Siaki was a recipient of Haku’s generosity.

-Siaki noted Haku’s influence on his wrestling career.
-“He definitely made a huge impact on me along with the Rock, Rikishi, Afa, Sika, Umaga and many other islanders who came before me,” said Siaki.
-“Haku is definitely one of the first wrestlers to put our culture on the map.
-When I first started he gave me many advice and pep talk before walking out.
-He had an old school mentality and had great in-ring psychology”.
+“Haku definitely made a huge impact on me along with the Rock, Rikishi, Afa, Sika, Umaga, and many other islanders who came before me,” Siaki noted of the influence that Haku and other Pacific wrestlers had on his career.
+“Haku is definitely one of the first wrestlers to put our culture on the map.”

-Haku’s son Tama Tonga recounts his first memories of his father; the wrestler.
+Haku’s son Tama Tonga recounted his first memories of his father.

-“I was adopted, and I came here to America from Tonga in 1991,” said Tama.
-“Basically, I saw him on TV a lot, and it made me realize that he was the first Tongan at least to my knowledge to make a name for Tongans.
-I thought that was really cool”.
+“I was adopted, and I came here to America from Tonga in 1991,” said Tonga who was born on the island of Nuku’alofa.
+“Basically, I saw my dad on TV a lot, and it made me realize that he was the first Tongan at least to my knowledge to make a name for Tongans.
+I thought that was really cool.”

-Tama and his two brothers Tanga Loa and Hikuleo (Fale Dojo graduate) are mainstays on the New Japan Pro Wrestling roster, and along with Fale; they have made up the backbone to the mighty Bullet Club.
-“Seeing my dad on TV had a big impact on me as a Tongan,” stated Tama.
+“Seeing my dad on TV had a big impact on me as a Tongan,” stated Tonga.
 “My dad came to America for a better life, and he always tried to set an example for me and my siblings to never give up and keep moving towards achieving our goals.”

-Tama also added to his father’s love for his Pacific people.
-“My dad is that guy who’s proud of any Polynesian that he sees playing sports,” explained Tama.
+“My dad is that guy who’s proud of any Polynesian that he sees playing sports,” Tonga shared an intimate side of his father’s love for his Pacific people.
 “Just seeing them representing where they come from, makes him proud.
-He’s continuously trying to be a good role model and dad, stated Tonga”.
+He’s continuously trying to be a good role model and dad,” stated Tonga.